anthonycole/toyrobot/Readme.md

 ## 🧪 Test Data

-The robot has been successfully manually tested against the following directions
+The robot has been successfully manually tested against the following set of instructions

 ```plain
 PLACE 0,0,NORTH